VyMECO/proxy-service/README.md

 ## 4. API details :

-API provides following endpoints: (all endpoints require secret)
+API provides following endpoints: (API is running at port 3120, and all endpoints require 'secret' parameter passed to them)

 1. /install4.json
 2. /install6.json